xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

   as a bunch of components wrapping SceneJS, then later as a completely new component-based WebGL engine, stripped down to the bare essentials for fast CAD-like visualization.
  <br>
- Finally, behind the scenes there is [BIMServer](http://bimserver.org/), which serves IFC models to BIMSurfer as binary streams over WebSockets.
+ Behind the scenes all this time, there is [BIMServer](http://bimserver.org/), which serves IFC models to BIMSurfer as binary streams over WebSockets.
 The principle developers of BIMServer are [Thomas Krijnen](https://github.com/aothms) (who also handles various UI elements), [Ruben de Laat](https://github.com/rubendel) and [Leon van Berlo](https://github.com/berlotti) (who is also overall project leader).

 ## BIMSurfer requirements

-BIMSurfer has certain requirements that have shaped xeogl, such as:
+BIMSurfer has certain requirements which have shaped xeogl, such as:

  * fast rendering of [large numbers of independently transformed geometries](http://xeogl.org/examples/#profiling_statistics)
  * efficient queries for boundaries of things, so that we can [fly the camera to look at them](http://xeogl.org/examples/#animation_CameraFlightAnimation_AABB)